 Pursuant to the terms of this agreement, we received a \$40 million initial payment and we granted to GSK (i) an option to obtain an exclusive worldwide license to develop, commercialize and manufacture NicVAX as it currently exists, as well as certain potential alternative forms of NicVAX together with an adjuvant other than a GSK proprietary adjuvant and/or with different presentation, dosage or administration (NicVAX Alternatives), and (ii) an exclusive worldwide license to develop, commercialize and manufacture certain future generation candidate vaccines for the prevention or treatment of nicotine addiction based on our NicVAX intellectual property (other than NicVAX and NicVAX Alternatives).
-In addition to the \$40 million initial payment, we may receive under the agreement more than \$460 million in potential option fees and regulatory, development, manufacturing and sales milestones for NicVAX and follow-on nicotine vaccines.
-We are also eligible to receive royalties on global sales of NicVAX should GSK exercise its option and commercialize the product, as well as royalties on global sales of any next-generation nicotine vaccines.
+In addition to the \$40 million initial payment, we may receive under the agreement more than \$460 million in potential option fees and regulatory, development, manufacturing and sales milestones for NicVAX and follow-on nicotine vaccines, if GSK exercises the NicVAX option.
+We recently announced that the first of our two Phase III clinical trials for NicVAX failed to meet its primary endpoint (see further detail below), which reduces the likelihood that GSK will exercise its option.
+If GSK does not exercise its option but develops a next-generation candidate, our maximum possible milestones under the agreement would be reduced to \$290 million.
+Under the agreement, we are also eligible to receive royalties on global sales of NicVAX should GSK exercise its option and commercialize the product, as well as royalties on global sales of any next-generation nicotine vaccines regardless of whether GSK exercises its option.